BrightspaceUI/icons/README.md

 In cases where the icon is purely decorative (it doesn't provide any additional information) and is accompanied by text, applying the icon using a background image is a good approach.
 It hides the icon from assistive technology (like a screen reader), allowing the text to stand alone.

-Examples of this might include: a button or link which contain text and the icon is redundant:
+Examples of this might include a button or link which contain text and the icon is redundant:
 ```html
 <button>
 	<span class="vui-icon-bookmark" />